CiscoTestAutomation/geniewebdriver/docs/wait.rst

 ===========

 To a human user, waiting for web pages to load, for UI interactions to take time and watching page animations comes as a natural, subconscious thing: it's part of the overall experience of surfing.

 However, in the case of automation, the automation script (Selenium code) can run magnitudes faster than the browser loading the actual web page, making locating elements difficult.
 This is further exacerbated by the use of multi-threaded  loading in different browers, and AJAX techniques within each web page implementation.

 To properly code this interactive experience using automation, users needs to use ``Wait()`` objects: implicitly wait x seconds, or explicitly wait & poll for a UI element to become ready.
 The Selenium Python bindings provides this `wait functionality`_ in a crude fashion.

 .. _wait functionality: http://selenium-python.readthedocs.io/waits.html

 This ``webdriver`` features a higher-level implementation that stream lines this
-experience: ``webdriver.wait.Wait`` class combines Selenium low-level wait apis and expected conditions into a single structure, where method calls and attribute chains depics what the user wants to do.
+experience: ``genie.webdriver.wait.Wait`` class combines Selenium low-level wait apis and expected conditions into a single structure, where method calls and attribute chains depics what the user wants to do.

 .. code-block:: python